medcomdk/dk-ehmi-eer/input/pagecontent/index.md

 This version of the profile supports registration of and querying for the following use cases:

 **EHMI Core**
-- Registration of communicating SOR organizational units
+- Registration of communicating SOR Organizational units
-- Registration of endpoints correlating with a SOR organizational unit
+- Registration of Endpoints correlating with a SOR organizational unit

   **ehmiSMP**
     - registration of eDelivery Access Points (AP) as Devices for a SOR organizational unit and its EHMI Endpoint